J. D. Durbin: Philadelphia Phillies

 Durbin was called back up to the majors, and made his first start for the Phillies against the New York Mets on June 29.
 In 4 2/3 innings, he gave up all six runs in the Mets' 6–5 victory.
 He earned his first major league win on July 17, 2007, against the Los Angeles Dodgers where he pitched six innings and gave up one run.
 He also got his first three major league hits in the same game.
 In his next start on July 22, 2007, he pitched his first major league complete game shutout against the San Diego Padres throwing 109 pitches, with 71 for strikes against 38 balls.

 Durbin failed to make the club in spring training 2008, and on March 18, the Phillies out-righted Durbin to the minors.
 He split the season between the Double-A Reading Phillies and the Triple-A Lehigh Valley IronPigs, going 5–14 with an 5.82 ERA.
+He became a free agent following the season.

 Los Angeles Dodgers

-Durbin became a free agent at the end of the season and was signed by the Los Angeles Dodgers to a minor league contract in 2009.
+On May 6, 2009, Durbin signed a minor league contract with the Los Angeles Dodgers.
 He made his debut with the Southern League Chattanooga Lookouts on May 4, pitching three scoreless innings in relief.
 His first start came on May 23, against the Carolina Mudcats.
 He was solid, giving up only one earned run on three hits and one walk in four innings, yet he took the loss.
 On July 17, he was promoted to the Triple-a Albuquerque Isotopes, with whom he went 0–6 with an 6.43 ERA.
+He elected free agency following the season on November 6.

 Fukuoka SoftBank Hawks

-On May 2, 2010, Durbin signed to play in Japan for the Fukuoka SoftBank Hawks.
+On May 2, 2010, Durbin signed with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+He became a free agent following the season.

 Olmecas de Tabasco

-On May 22, 2011, Durbin signed to play in Mexico for the Olmecas de Tabasco in the LMB.
+On May 24, 2011, Durbin signed with the Olmecas de Tabasco of the Mexican League.
+He was released on June 30.
+In 4 games (3 starts) 12.1 innings he struggled horrendously going 0-2 with a 13.86 ERA and 9 strikeouts.

 Lancaster Barnstormers

-On June 18, 2011, Durbin signed to play in Lancaster, Pennsylvania for the Barnstormers in the Atlantic League.
+On June 18, 2011, Durbin signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 18 games (17 starts) 106.2 innings he went 8-4 with a 5.06 ERA with 81 strikeouts.

+On March 29, 2012, Durbin re-signed with the Barnstormers for the 2012 season.
+He became a free agent following the season.
+In 28 starts 181 innings he went 14-9 with a 4.48 ERA with 116 strikeouts while throwing 6 complete games and 1 shutout.

+Boston Red Sox

+On January 5, 2013, Durbin signed a minor league contract with the Boston Red Sox.
+He was released on April 27.

 Lamigo Monkeys

-On May 27, 2013, Durbin signed to play for the Lamigo Monkeys in the CPBL(Taiwan).
+On May 27, 2013, Durbin signed with the Lamigo Monkeys of the Chinese Professional Baseball League.
+He became a free agent following the season.